zeruhur/loner/_AP_chatGTP.md

 They must be generic

-Format the answer in raw markdown code in a snippet box

 ---
 Give me the description of 6 notable location in the setting, with this format

 ### Name
 Brief Description in two or three bullet point
-- list of possible encounters or NPCs (from above) Format the answer in raw markdown code in a snippet box
+- list of possible encounters or NPCs (from above)

 ---

-Give a list of 36 adventure seeds coherent with the setting, in raw markdown code in a snippet box.
-Keep in mind **also** the setting, the NPCs, the creature, the factions and the location above generated for this Pack.
-Please remember the player is always only one.
+Give a list of 36 adventure seeds coherent with the setting
+- Keep in mind **also** the setting, the NPCs, the creature, the factions and the location above generated above.

-Format the answer in raw markdown code in a snippet box
+- Please remember the protagonist is always only one.